 Things changed when my Father died.
 He was an alcoholic and it was such a traumatic time.
 I turned from God.
 I hardened my heart.
 I felt God was cruel to take both my parents and leave me with a step-mom who did not want me.

 What I did not see was that the further I got from God, the harder my life became.
 I handled things on my own.
 I needed nothing from anyone and that included God.
-The decisions I made were self-centered, and destructive.
+The decisions I made were self-centered and destructive.
 I was unforgiving and judgmental.

 Accepting God’s Help

 But God is good and everything happens in His timing.
 Seeds were planted when I went to a Catholic University.
 I began to attend Sunday services for the music.
-Worship music spoke to me as nothing before ever had, but I still kept my distance from God.
+Worship music spoke to me like nothing before ever had, but I still kept my distance from God.
 Through every loss and every trial, I held my own.
 I did it on my own, keeping my heart hidden from God.

 As the cancer took its final hold on my mother-in-law, my family was falling apart.
 On the night she passed, they were all depending on me.
 I was unraveling.